Proisir Plate

-The race's timing, weight-for-age conditions and the reliably dry weather of the region at that time of the year combine to ensure that the race sees one of the strongest fields assembled in any race all season as a number of horses heading towards a campaign in Australia choose it as a starting point.
+The race's timing, weight-for-age conditions and the reliably dry weather of the region at that time of the year makes the race have a strong field.
+Many horses heading towards a campaign in Australia choose it as a starting point.

 History

 The Hawkes Bay Challenge Stakes was first run in April 1976 as a new Weight for age sprint to take place during the Hawkes Bay autumn carnival.
 The inaugural running of the event was won by New Zealand Racing Hall of Fame inductee Grey Way, ridden by Bob Skelton.